 WARNING: To avoid burns, allow the projector to cool for at least 30 minutes before you open the lamp module door.
-Never extract the lamp module while the lamp is operating.
+Never extract the lamp module while the projector is operating.

-when removing the lamp module.

-In the unlikely event that the bulb ruptures, small glass fragments may be generated.
+WARNING: Be extremely careful when removing the lamp module.
+In the unlikely event that the bulb ruptures, please contact your Toshiba dealer, since small glass fragments may be generated.
 The lamp module is designed to contain these fragments, but use caution when removing the lamp module.